- Polo and the Pony Express: The T Acronyms

 For the open hardware design challenge, it was an obvious one: this project is literally uplifting (via a capstan-driven hoist), but it specifically addresses the challenge of restoring communication in times of emergency when our entire infrastructure is down for long periods (cell networks, power grid, Internet), and all we have are the Sun and trees.
 The challenge is also to do this with the lowest cost possible, with easy-to-obtain materials, make it as as small, portable, and lightweight as possible, minimize the number of moving parts, and create a free and open system that can be used and improved upon by anyone (although an amateur radio license would be required if the ham radio transmitter is incorporated).

 Hurricane Matthew devastated Haiti while I was programming this project and taking classes to get my second ham license which reminded me what can happen when we lose such infrastructure.
-I'm relatively new to amateur radio and am a tinkerer-type (advancing the art) who bonded more with 80's microcomputer cyberpunk than with the post-war, analog days of radio.
+I first got my amateur radio license in 2013 and am a tinkerer-type (advancing the art) who bonded more with 80's microcomputer cyberpunk than with the post-war, analog days of radio.
 So I rarely participate in emergency communication activities, but I greatly value those that volunteer their time to keep up these skills and networks, promoting this important facet of the amateur radio service.